YuMZyX/the-movie-stead/README.md

 * Frontend: React JS with Material-UI framework
 * Backend: Node.js with Express
 * Database: PostgreSQL with Sequelize
-* Testing: Cypress, Jest and SuperTest
+* Testing: Cypress, Robot Framework, Jest and SuperTest
 * TMDB API for getting movies and stars data